-We’ve thrown a lot of information at you, but we hope you can see how vital these skills are to your success in your personal and professional life.
+We’ve thrown a lot of information at you, but we hope you can see how vital these skills are to your success in your personal life and professional life.
 Understanding interpersonal effectiveness skills will help you to build and keep relationships in every scenario.
 It will also help you to feel better about yourself and get what you need from friends, family, and co-workers.

 Remember, you can always use the acronyms DEARMAN, GIVE, and FAST to remember your interpersonal effectiveness skills categories of objective, relationship, and self-respect effectiveness, respectively.
 These acronyms help to give you a map to follow to utilize your skills in interactions without having to struggle while you’re learning.